xenleme/redwoodblog/README.md

 ### Database

-We're using [Prisma2](https://github.com/prisma/prisma2), a modern DB toolkit to query, migrate and model your database.
+Redwood is using [Prisma2](https://github.com/prisma/prisma2), a modern DB toolkit to query, migrate and model your database.

 Prisma2 is [not ready for production](https://isprisma2ready.com) at the moment.